 - Stasis: This is the norm—everyday life that sets the stage for what happens next.

-- Trigger: The trigger is beyond the control of the protagonist and can be either unpleasant or pleasant.
-In the context of inside sales, this is the challenge or struggle your prospect is facing; often some sort of growth obstacle.
+- Trigger: The trigger is beyond the control of the protagonist and can be either pleasant or unpleasant.
+For inside sales, this is the challenge or struggle your prospect is facing, often some sort of growth obstacle.

 - Quest: The trigger leads to a quest for a solution.

 - Critical choice: This is when the protagonist needs to make a tough decision, which reveals their character.
 You’ll want to play to your prospect’s desire to take control of their situation; to be proactive in solving the problem.